-How to Fertilize the Lawn
+How to Use Lawn Fertilizer

-Feeding a lawn is very simple.
+Fertilizing a lawn is very simple.
 In fact, a typical subdivision lawn will take less than 20 minutes.
 Here’s how to do it.

 - Water your lawn.
 A few days before you feed your lawn, give it a good watering.
-That will help ensure your soil is ready to accept fertilizer.
+That will help ensure your soil is ready to accept lawn fertilizer.

 - Pick the best spreader for your lawn.
 Spreaders fall into two main categories: broadcast and drop.
 Scroll down to learn more about spreaders and the best ways to use them in your lawn.
 Adjust spreader settings.
 Each fertilizer product has a unique spreader setting for correct coverage.
 Check the bag to make sure you’re selecting the proper setting for your individual spreader.